NFL Rumors: Tom Brady’s Postgame Meetings With Odell Beckham Jr. On Sunday Set Off OBJ-To-Patriots Rumors

 “Some fans think Odell is starting to get impatient with quarterback Baker Mayfield,” wrote HNHH reporter Alexander Cole.

-In his second season after the Browns made him the former Oklahoma University quarterback the first overall pick in the 2018 NFL draft, Mayfield appears to have taken a backwards step.
+In his second season after the Browns made the former Oklahoma University quarterback the first overall pick in the 2018 NFL draft, Mayfield appears to have taken a backward step.
 After leading Cleveland to a 7-8-1 record in his rookie season — the team’s highest win total since 2014 after the Browns went winless in 2017 — Mayfield has managed to lead his team to only two wins so far in 2019.

 Mayfield has also thrown an NFL-high 12 interceptions through his seven games, with a sluggish passer rating of just 67.8.